 Finally, a LEED inspector will visit your home and evaluate it.
 Once they complete the evaluation, they’ll tally up the points, award a home rating and add it to the national database of official LEED homes.

-What Are the Benefits of a LEED Certification?
+What Are The Benefits Of LEED Certification?

-Be Cautious of Fake LEED Organizations
+Fake LEED Organizations

 Be leery of organizations posing as LEED experts.
 Only use approved agencies provided by the USGBC.
-Getting a LEED certification isn’t cheap and ensuring that you have an approved professional will save you from getting ripped off.
+Getting a LEED certification isn’t cheap, and ensuring that you have an approved professional will save you from getting ripped off.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.